clearlinux/clear-linux-documentation/README.rst

 In the cloned source directory, we have all the .rst files we need to build the docs.
 We run a native instance of :command:`sphinx-quickstart`.
-The program will run you through a series of questons.
+The program will run you through a series of questions.
 The main things to be conscious of here:

 * Tell it to use the existing :file:`source/` directory as the Root path for the documentation; this is what it looks in, in order to generate the HTML